In this Article

 Your child’s paediatrician might recommend that you apply hydrocortisone cream on your baby’s skin once or twice a day.
 You can apply it on your baby’s skin either in the morning and at night or ten to twelve hours apart.
 However, before you start using this cream, keep in mind that you should use it at the same time every day.

-How Much of the Cream Should You Apply?
+How Much Cream Should You Apply?

 As hydrocortisone cream works effectively when used in very small amounts, please ensure you know how much to apply.
 Your child’s doctor will be able to provide you with proper dosage and timing with respect to your child.
 Generally, a very thin layer is advised for babies.